aroberge/friendly-traceback-docs/docs/html/_sources/formatter.rst.txt

 Custom formatter
 ================

-Friendly comes with various formatters which style the information differently based on the environment.
+friendly comes with various formatters which style the information differently based on the environment.
 If the builtin formatters do not meet your need, you can design your own and set it as a default using either::